 Some candidates may choose to pursue an associate of applied science in oil and gas production technology or a similar degree from a community college or vocational school for a good career in oil and gas production.

 Floor hands must need a valid driver’s license to operate vehicles for the purpose of transportation of equipment and materials to and from the oil rig.

 Enroll in courses and become a certified floor hand.
-Not only will obtaining the certifications give you a leg up for job hunting, it will also increase your overall value for other jobs at oil rig as well.
+Not only will obtaining the certifications give you a leg up for job hunting, but it will also increase your overall value for other jobs at an oil rig as well.

 Create a striking resume

 Make a resume that lists all your relevant information including education, training, experience, and certifications.
 Make sure to revise your resume for possible grammatical and spelling errors.